KVGK-LP

-KVGK-LP generates programming locally in Las Vegas, Nevada.
+KVGK-LP generated programming locally in Las Vegas, Nevada.
 The station began broadcasting on January 9, 2016, with the call sign KIOF-LP.
-KVGK-LP can be heard on 97.9 FM throughout the Las Vegas and North Las Vegas metropolitan areas as well as the Las Vegas Strip, T-Mobile Arena and Las Vegas Chinatown.
+KVGK-LP could be heard on 97.9 FM throughout the Las Vegas and North Las Vegas metropolitan areas as well as the Las Vegas Strip, T-Mobile Arena and Las Vegas Chinatown.

 Las Vegas Public Radio Inc. is an independent State of Nevada Public Broadcaster, and is part of the State of Nevada Public Broadcasting System.

-On September 4, 2022, Las Vegas Public Radio Inc. returned the broadcast license of the then-KIOF-LP along with the call letters back to the FCC.
-Las Vegas Public Radio Inc. is in the process of building its new 48,000 Watt FM radio station on KQQY (90.1 FM) as authorized through a construction permit issued by the FCC on June 9, 2022.
+On September 4, 2022, Las Vegas Public Radio Inc. returned the broadcast license of the then-KIOF-LP along with the call sign back to the FCC.
+Las Vegas Public Radio Inc. was in the process of building its new 48,000 Watt FM radio station on KQQY (90.1 FM) as authorized through a construction permit issued by the FCC on June 9, 2022.

 History

 This station received its original construction permit from the Federal Communications Commission on September 5, 2014.
 The new station was assigned the KIOF-LP call sign by the FCC on September 12, 2014.
 KIOF-LP began over-the-air program tests on January 9, 2016, and received its license to cover from the FCC on February 1, 2016.

 In June 2018, KIOF-LP Las Vegas Public Radio Inc. officially became part of the State of Nevada Public Broadcasting System.

 On June 9, 2022, the Federal Communications Commission issued a construction permit to Las Vegas Public Radio Inc. for a new station to operate on 90.1 FM and broadcast at 48,000 watts.
 The KIOF-LP license was deleted on September 6, 2022, in order to make way for KQQY to launch at 90.1 FM.
 The FCC reinstated KIOF-LP's license on November 3, 2022.
 The station changed its call sign to KVGK-LP on March 10, 2023.